 Unemployment Insurance (FUTA & SUTA)

 As an employer, you are also required to pay unemployment insurance at both the federal and state level for each of your employees.
 These are known as either federal unemployment tax (FUTA) or state unemployment tax (SUTA).
-You pay this tax regardless of whether or not you actually have a former employee collecting unemployment.
+You pay this tax regardless of whether or not you have a former employee collecting unemployment.

 State Unemployment Tax Rates